mt09122002/Python-Coding-Understanding-Lists-Tuples-and-Dictionaries-in-Python/README.md

 - **Dictionaries** provide fast access to values via unique keys.

 Mastering these structures will enhance your Python coding skills and help you write better, more efficient programs.

+To get the most out of this guide:

+- **Read the theory**: Get familiar with each topic by reviewing our <a href="https://pythonid.com/tutorials/python-intro" target="_blank">Python Theory Page</a>.
+- **Practice with exercises**: After each topic, check out our collection of <a href="https://pythonid.com/" target="_blank">Python Practice Exercises</a>.

+---

+Start coding today and discover the endless possibilities Python offers!